 Sherpa.

-An AI-powered sports and performance journal designed to help athletes effectively maximize their practice.
+An AI-powered sports and performance journaling app designed to help athletes effectively maximize their practice.
 With specially crafted journaling prompts and AI analysis, Sherpa provides actionable, targeted, and supportive feedback to help athletes stay motivated and excel at their sport more efficiently.

 Project type: End-to-End Mobile Application